George Dunne

 George W. Dunne (February 20, 1913 – May 28, 2006) was an American politician within the Democratic Party from Chicago, Illinois.
-He was President of the Cook County Board of Commissioners from 1969 to 1991; the longest service of anyone holding that office.
+He was president of the Cook County Board of Commissioners from 1969 to 1991; the longest service of anyone holding that office.

 Early life

 He was born in the Near North Side of Chicago, one of eight children of John and Ellen Dunne.
 His father died when he was twelve years old.
 He graduated from De La Salle Institute and attended Northwestern University for a year but dropped out.
 He became active in Democratic politics and was employed by the Park District, an agency in which many Democratic precinct captains were given patronage jobs.
 During World War II and the Korean War he served overseas as a member of the Illinois Air National Guard's 126th Fighter-Bomber Wing.

 Political career

 He was appointed to a vacant seat in the Illinois House of Representatives in 1955, and was re-elected in 1956, 1958, 1960, and 1962.
 After eight years he became floor leader for the House Democrats.

-In 1963 Chicago Mayor Richard J. Daley appointed him to a seat on the Cook County Board.
+In 1963 Chicago Mayor Richard J. Daley appointed him to a seat on the Cook County Board of Commissioners.